ponylang/ponylang-website/content/blog/last-week-in-pony-100823.md

 We have an open Zoom meeting every Friday for the community to get together and well, do whatever they want.
 In theory, Sean T. Allen "owns" the meeting and will often set an agenda.
 Anyone is welcome to show up and participate.
 Got a Pony related problem you need help solving and prefer to do it synchronously?
 Give Office Hours a try.

-Office Hours this week as at a new time.
+Office Hours this week was at a new time.
 12:30 Eastern US.
 Attendees were Sean, Adrian, and Jason Carr.
 Conversation was definitely all over the place.
 Nothing of particular interest to report.
 Mostly just a good time had by all for 50 minutes.

 If you'd be interested in attending an Office Hours in the future, you should join some time, there's a [calendar you can subscribe to](https://calendar.google.com/calendar/ical/4465e68ae24131ae00461a40893f2637a2c9ac510e311a44ff78680e2f183ce3%40group.calendar.google.com/public/basic.ics) to stay up-to-date with the schedule.
 We do our best to keep the calendar up-to-date.